AdobeDocs/creative-cloud-enterprise-learn.en/help/quick-reference/overview-ref.md

 ![Creative Cloud Hero Image](../assets/CCEbanner.png)

 As an enterprise creative, you must collaborate with distributed teams, establish scalable processes, and comply with corporate systems and guidelines.
-These quick reference guides help you learn new features in Creative Cloud.
+These quick reference guides (PDF) help you learn new features in Creative Cloud.

-## Click to download a PDF of the quick reference guide (products listed in alphabetical order)

-### Adobe Express (formerly Adobe Spark)
+## Adobe Express (formerly Adobe Spark)

 <table>
 <tr>